nzitjob/nzitjobs.co.nz/README.md

 https://nzitjobs.co.nz/job/

 # How to apply for a job:
-Notes: No registration is required for job application.
-1. Click a job from Job listings
+1. Select a job from Job listings
 2. You can see "*Apply via Internal Referral*"
 3. Fill in all the required sections and Submit
+NOTES:
+If you apply for a job from Weekly Job Digest, please specify the job title and location in the application form If you want to apply for a job via Internal Referral but it's not listed, you can submit your application through https://nzitjobs.co.nz/job/cv-portal/, and please include the original job URL.

 # How to post a job:
 1. Go to https://nzitjobs.co.nz/login/?action=register, register on the website